ngsankha/java2r/README.txt

 2. License
 ~~~~~~~~~~
 This is a open-source free library licensed under GNU General Public
 License.
-The full license text can be found in the LICENSE.txt file.
+The full license text can be found in the COPYING.txt file.

 3. System Requirements
 ~~~~~~~~~~~~~~~~~~~~~~